Our Process

 Cell Metabolism

-Cell metabolism refers to the chemical reactions that occur within cells to sustain life.
+Cell metabolism refers to the chemical reactions within cells to sustain life.
 Let’s explore some key aspects of cellular metabolism.

 Energy Production